I visited the National Archives on December 12, 2018, and made some notes about the Charters of Freedom display in the Rotunda.

 Quote as displayed, 12/12/2018.
 From 1793 Works.

-Thanks to the Archives staff for much of this information, and especially volunteer Lester Gorelick for his article cited under case #16.
+Thanks to the Archives staff for much of this information, and especially volunteer Lester Gorelick for his article cited under case #16 and Alice Kamps for our ongoing discussion.